 A Controllable Load Resource must have a CLREDP less than the greater of X% or Y MW.
 A Controllable Load Resource cannot fail this criteria more than three five-minute clock intervals during which EEA was declared and CLREDP was calculated.
 The performance will be measured separately for each instance in which ERCOT has declared EEA.

-For Controllable Load Resources which are providing RRS or Non-Spin, the following intervals will be excluded from these calculations:
+For Controllable Load Resources which are providing RRS, ECRS, or Non-Spin, the following intervals will be excluded from these calculations:

-(a) Five-minute clock intervals which begin ten minutes or less after a deployment of RRS was deployed to the Resource;
+(a) Five-minute clock intervals which begin ten minutes or less after a deployment of RRS or ECRS was deployed to the Resource;

-(b) Five-minute clock intervals which begin ten minutes or less after a recall of RRS when the Resource was deployed for RRS;
+(b) Five-minute clock intervals which begin ten minutes or less after a recall of RRS or ECRS when the Resource was deployed for RRS or ECRS;

 (c) Five-minute clock intervals which begin 30 minutes or less after a deployment of Non-Spin was deployed to the Resource; and